prospect-tool-relay4u-eu/relay4u-auth-service-be/README.md

 | POST | `/api/auth/verify-email` | Confirm email with a 6-digit code |
 | POST | `/api/auth/resend-verification` | Resend the verification code (rate-limited) |
 | GET | `/.well-known/jwks.json` | Public JWKS document, used by other services to validate issued JWTs |

+## Account recovery ("reclaim") for password-less accounts

+Accounts manually migrated with `password = NULL` (a safety-net path, not exposed through any endpoint) are handled specially:

+- **Login** on such an account returns `428 Precondition Required` (`PasswordNotSetException`) with the account's `email`/`name` in the response body, instead of a normal `401`.
+Consumers (e.g. the FE) use this to redirect the user into the registration flow to set a password.
+- **Registering again** with that same email is allowed and reuses the existing row (rather than failing with a "duplicate email" error) if the account has `password = NULL`, or if a previous registration was abandoned and its verification code has since expired (`EmailAlreadyRegisteredException` → `409` otherwise).
+Reclaim attempts on an abandoned-but-not-yet-expired registration are rate-limited the same way as verification-code resends.

+See [`documentation/architecture.md`](documentation/architecture.md) and [`documentation/endpoints/auth.md`](documentation/endpoints/auth.md) for the full lifecycle and exact status codes.

 ## Sandbox profile